-The Best Outdoor Extension Cords of 2018
+The Best Outdoor Extension Cords of 2022

 With the perfect balance of durable design, value, and power capacity, the Voltec Pro outdoor extension cord takes the top spot in our list.

-In broad strokes, this powerhouse of an extension cord married the best of both worlds in our tests, combining the practical usefulness of a long extension cord with the power capacity (15 A) to safely keep any piece of machinery drawing current from a standard household outlet.
+This powerhouse of an extension cord combined the practicality of a long extension cord with the power capacity (15 A) to safely keep any piece of machinery drawing current from a standard household outlet.

 Specifically, the Voltec was designed to be a strong, dependable, no-nonsense extension cord that gets the job done.
 It’s heavy, with a thick cord wrapped in a yellow and blue jacket that feels both durable and dependable.
 The downside to its heaviness is that it was a little difficult to manage right out of the packaging.
 However, once the cord was stretched out and used once or twice, it became much easier to manage.

-Both before and after running this cord over with the Jeep, there was no voltage drop measured.
+Both before and after running this cord over with a Jeep, there was no voltage drop measured.
 It performed as well as any cord could in our objective tests and stood up to the scrutiny of multiple uses over a long period of time.
-That level of dependability is exactly what you’re looking for in an extension cord that will likely spend most of its days hanging in a garage; you need to be able to depend on it when you need it.

-Although it may seem like a small detail, the Voltec includes a small locking mechanism that helps the cord stay firmly plugged into any wall outlet.
-In situations involving repeatedly lifting and moving the cord to various spots, this locking clip proved to be quite the headache saver.
+The Voltec includes a small locking mechanism that helps the cord stay firmly attached to the power cable of whatever piece of equipment it is that you're using.
+If you ever unknowingly start to move outside the cord's 50-foot radius, this locking clip could prove to be quite the headache saver.

 In testing this cord out in a myriad of elements and situations, this cord repeatedly impressed.
-With its high-power rating, durable design, and lockable lighted outlet, the Voltec Pro 50 foot outdoor extension cord is simply the best extension cord on the market.
+With its high-power rating, durable design, and lockable lighted outlet, the Voltec Pro 50-foot outdoor extension cord is simply the best extension cord on the market.

-U.S. Wire and Cable Outdoor Lighted Extension Cord (50 Feet, 12 Gauge, 15 A)Best Value

 In our research, we found that with most affordable outdoor extension cords, the customer was forced to choose between length or top-notch power capacity.
-The U.S. Wire and Cable outdoor lighted extension cord provided a compromise that offered the best of both at a great value.
+The U.S. Wire & Cable outdoor lighted extension cord provided a compromise that offered the best of both at a great value.

 This extension cord features most of the best aspects of our top pick, minus the locking clip attached to the connector, and performed similarly in all the testing.
 Like the Voltec, this 50-foot extension cord is rated for 15 A and can handle a serious amount of power.
 That power never observably dropped in our testing phase.

-This cord is well-constructed, although slightly less durable and seemingly less weather resistant than the Voltec.
+This cord is well-constructed, although slightly less durable and seemingly less weather-resistant than the Voltec.
 It also was a bit bulkier to manage throughout the testing phase, both coiled and uncoiled.
 Aside from those minor issues however, this cord performed every bit as well as our top pick.
 If you’re interested in the Voltec but want something more affordable, there’s no better value than the U.S. Wire & Cable 50-foot outdoor lighted extension cord.

+My name is Kevin Oliver and I’ve been honored to work as a reviewer for a wide swath of illustrious sites, including Reviewed, BGR, Freshome, The Simple Dollar, and TechRadar.

+And I’m Kevin Kavanaugh, a retired public school teacher who has always been intrigued by all things mechanical, be it watches, power tools, vintage bicycles or classic cars.
+I’ve tested everything from lawn mowers to leaf blowers, and now outdoor extension cords, adding new products to the previous findings.

 To learn all we could about outdoor extension cords, we put them through the paces by using them constantly in daily life for over a month.
 Admittedly, it’s a tall task to discern overwhelming positive or negative qualities in heavy-duty outdoor extension cords.
 However, by using them in a variety of situations (including a North Carolina hurricane), we were able to parse the standout features and qualities that made certain extension cords better than others.

-And just to spice things up, we decided to run over each extension cord with a 3,300-pound Jeep.
+And just to spice things up, we decided to run over each extension cord with a 3,300-pound Jeep in the first round of testing, and a Chevrolet Impala in round 2.

 Both before and after we ran over the extension cords, we measured the voltage at both ends of the cords to learn whether the cords could stand up to the extreme pressure.
 We also exposed the cords to the elements to see how well they’d hold up in poor conditions.